7th International Mathematics Open for Young Achievers (IMOYA)

-- Strengthen the mathematical intuition and computational skills of the students to work independently andcollaboratively.
+• Strengthen the mathematical intuition and computational skills of the students to work independently and

-- Provide an in-depth mathematical experience for the enrichment of the students’ reasoning ability and creativethinking skill to solve challenging mathematics problems.
+• Provide an in-depth mathematical experience for the enrichment of the students’ reasoning ability and creative

 Each participating country should send at least two teams of five (5) students each of which the composition for each division may be entirely coming from the same year level or a combination of both levels forming team members.
 There is no limit in the number of teams for each division that an interested country-wishes to send.